-Dewey will remain president through the search process and assist in her successor’s transition until the end of the year.
-She’ll then move into a consulting role, focusing on the organization’s signature social innovation agenda, which includes the UpPrize Social Innovation Challenge, The Catalyst Fund, and related initiatives directed at positioning nonprofits to embrace tomorrow’s opportunities.
+Dewey’s retirement as president is effective at the end of this month.
+Next year, she’ll move into a consulting role, focusing on The Forbes Fund’s signature social innovation agenda, which includes the UpPrize Social Innovation Challenge and other projects directed at positioning nonprofits to embrace tomorrow’s opportunities.
 Dewey will also continue advising nonprofits engaged in progressive strategic restructuring.

 # # #